-Only an authenticated user can add his/her own templates during biometric enrolment as defined in the FIA_MBE_EXT.1 and those templates are not stored outside the SEE without encryption as required by the FPT_BDP_EXT.3.
+Only an authenticated user can add one's own templates during biometric enrolment as defined in the FIA_MBE_EXT.1 and those templates are not stored outside the SEE without encryption as required by the FPT_BDP_EXT.3.
 However, the TOE may provide functions (e.g. revocation of templates) to access the templates.
-The evaluator shall confirm that only the authenticated user either using a PIN, password or by other secure means, as specified by the ST author can access the templates through the TSFI provided by the TOE.
+The evaluator shall confirm that only an authenticated user using a NBAF as specified by the ST author can access the templates through the TSFI provided by the TOE.